shopware/docs/guides/plugins/plugins/content/stock/implementing-your-own-stock-storage.md

 {% endtab %}
 {% endtabs %}

-The alter method will be called when a products stock should be updated.
+The alter method will be called when the stock of a product should be updated.
 The `$changes` array contains a list of `StockAlteration` instances.
 These objects contain the following properties/methods:

 | Property/Method | Type   | Description                                             |
 |-----------------|--------|---------------------------------------------------------|